Vega-daniel/Predicting_personality/README.md

 #### Goal:
-Learn more about the correlations and differences between each personality type.
-Derive visuals and compare the personality types against each other.
+- Learn more about the correlations and differences between each personality type.
+- Derive visuals and compare the personality types against each other.
+- Given sufficient text, predict the personality type of the individual.

 #### Motivation:
 I find psychology very interesting, I believe the more information people have, in this case about the personality type, the easier it will be for people to understand each other.
+Not to mention once we understand an individual's personality, we can help create an environment where they will succeed.

 <a href="#Personality-Exploratory-Data-Analysis">Back to top</a>